RedHatInsights/playbook-dispatcher/docs/kessel/SCAFFOLDING-SUMMARY.md

 - Tests for RBAC client retry logic, exponential backoff, and timeout (17 tests)
 - Tests for authorization functions with mock Kessel service (22 tests)
 - Mock-based testing infrastructure with proper isolation
-- Support for User and ServiceAccount identity types (v2 middleware)
+- Support for User and ServiceAccount identity types

 #### Function-Level Coverage (from `make test-coverage`)